qzchenwl/nextjs-cloudflare-starter/README.md

    - **Build command:** `pnpm cf:build`
    - **Build output directory:** `.vercel/output/static`
    - Expand **Functions** and set **Functions directory** to `.vercel/output/functions`.
+   - Ensure any API routes export `export const runtime = "edge";` so they are deployed as Cloudflare-compatible edge functions.
    - (Optional) Under **Environment variables**, add `NODE_VERSION=18` to match local development.
 5. Save the configuration and click **Deploy site**.
 Cloudflare Pages will run the build command and publish the static assets and functions defined in the `.vercel/output` folder.